Iran: Top nuclear scientist 'assassinated,' says state media | DW | 27.11.2020

-Iranian state media have reported that a scientist, said by Israel to have led a military nuclear program, has been assassinated by "terrorists."
+Iranian media have reported that Mohsen Fakhrizadeh, said by Israel to have led a secret military nuclear program, has been assassinated by "terrorists."
 Tehran says its nuclear program is for peaceful purposes only.

 Iranian state television said on Friday that Mohsen Fakhrizadeh, a nuclear scientist, had been "assassinated" near Tehran.